-The third task consisted of community meetings, the preparation of a Pilot Matrix, determination of a Pilot Project, and the preparation of a Pilot Project report for each Subregion.
-The structure of the community meetings included three progressive meetings that resulted in the preparation and presentation of the Pilot Project Report to the community, as shown in the graphic to the right.
+The third task consisted of community meetings, Pilot Matrix preparation, Pilot Project determination and technical report preparation, and delivery of Pilot Project report to Subregion.
+The structure of the meetings included three progressive community meetings that resulted in the preparation and presentation of the Pilot Project Report to the community, as shown in the graphic to the left.

-The KBDAC Study resulted in five Pilot Projects Reports, which helped 12 communities and involved more than 40 DACs.
+The UKB Study developed five Pilot Projects, which helped 14 communities and involved more than 40 entities.